PyLink/PyLink/docs/relay-quickstart.md

 ## How nick suffixing work

-The default relay configuration in will automatically tag users from other networks with a suffix such as `/net`.
+The default Relay configuration in will automatically tag users from other networks with a suffix such as `/net`.
 The purpose of this is to prevent confusing nick collisions if the same nick is used on multiple linked networks, and ensure that remote networks' nicks effectively use their own namespace.

 How is this relevant to an operator?
 Firstly, it means that you **cannot ban users** using banmasks such as `*/net1!*@*`!
 The nick suffix is something PyLink adds artificially; on `net1`'s IRCd, which check the bans locally, the nick suffix doesn't exist and will therefore *not* match anyone.